 Doctors and families throughout the region trust Air St. Luke’s to carry their precious cargo in a medical emergency.
-With highly trained specialty teams dedicated exclusively to the specific needs of newborns, pregnant women, children, and adult patients with cardiac or other critical needs, Air St. Luke’s is the region’s most comprehensive medical transport program.
-Our helicopters, airplane, and ambulances are designed as mobile critical care units with advanced lifesaving equipment and technology.
+With a dedicated team of professionals highly trained to the specific needs of newborns, pregnant women, children, and adult patients with cardiac or other critical needs, Air St. Luke’s is the region’s most comprehensive medical transport program, operating as mobile critical care units with advanced lifesaving equipment and technology.

 From bases in Boise and Twin Falls, we serve Southern Idaho, Eastern Oregon, and northern Nevada.
 And through our partners in the Association of Air Medical Memberships Programs (AAMMP), coverage for Air St. Luke’s members extends to Northern and Eastern Idaho, Oregon, Washington, Western Montana, and Northern California south to the Santa Barbara area.

 Idaho Helicopters, Inc. is the FAR Part 135 Certificate Holder providing aviation services and owns and operates the helicopters used by Air St. Luke's.
 Turbo Air, Inc. is the FAR Part 135 Certificate Holder providing aviation services and owns and operates the airplanes used by Air St. Luke's.

 Protect the people you love

 Mail: 190 E. Bannock Street Boise, ID 83712